pesader/webapp-factory/README.md

 I also took a lot of inspiration from [Nativefier](https://github.com/nativefier/nativefier), [Webapp Manager](https://github.com/linuxmint/webapp-manager), [Ubuntu Web Remix](https://github.com/Ubuntu-Web/wadk), and [Chromium](https://www.chromium.org/)'s own implementation of webapps.

 Many thanks to [arkenfox](https://github.com/arkenfox) and [pyllyukko](https://github.com/pyllyukko) for their `user.js` configs, from where I took some of the privacy and security options used on this project.

+The colors from the logo are from the amazing [Nord Theme](https://www.nordtheme.com), by Arctic Studio.

 ## License